Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Discussion

-We introduce a nonparametric change point detection method, denoted as dist-CP, designed for random objects taking values in general metric spaces. dist-CP is based solely on pairwise distances and is tuning parameter-free, making it an appealing choice for practitioners working with complex data who seek a straightforward application without the burden of specifying additional parameters except for interval cut-offs where change points are presumed absent.
-This stands in contrast to other existing approaches for change point detection in metric space data, which typically necessitate parameter choices such as similarity graph selection in graph-CP and kernel and bandwidth selection in kernel-CP.
-We derive the asymptotic distribution of the test statistic of dist-CP under $H_0$ to ensure type I error control and establish the large sample consistency of the test and the estimated change points under contiguous alternatives.
-We extend all theoretical guarantees to the practicable permutation approximations of the null distribution.
-Comprehensive simulations across various scenarios, spanning random vectors, distributional data, and networks, showcase the efficacy of dist-CP in many challenging settings, including scale and tail probability changes in Gaussian random vectors and preferential attachment changes in random networks.
-We study the extension of dist-CP to multiple change point scenarios by combining it with seeded binary segmentation.
+We introduce a nonparametric change point detection method designed for random objects taking values in general metric spaces.
+The proposed scan statistic is based solely on pairwise distances and is tuning parameter-free, making it an appealing choice for practitioners working with complex data who seek a straightforward application without the burden of specifying additional parameters except for interval cut-offs where change points are presumed absent.
+This stands in contrast to other existing approaches for change point detection in metric space data, which typically necessitate parameter choices such as similarity graph selection in graph-based methods and kernel and bandwidth selection in kernel-based methods.
+We derive the asymptotic distribution of the proposed test statistic under $H_0$ to ensure type I error control and establish the large sample consistency of the test and the estimated change points under local alternatives.
+We extend all rigorous theoretical guarantees to the practicable permutation approximations of the null distribution.
+Comprehensive simulations across various scenarios, spanning random vectors, distributional data, and networks, showcase the efficacy of the new test in many challenging settings, including scale and tail probability changes in Gaussian random vectors and preferential attachment changes in random networks.
+We study the extensions to multiple change point scenarios by combining the single change point detection algorithm with seeded binary segmentation.
 The data applications lead to insightful findings in the U.S. electricity generation compositions timeline and in the bluetooth proximity networks of the MIT reality mining experiment.
-With its versatility and minimal parameter requirements dist-CP has the potential for widespread application across various domains as long as distances can be defined between the data elements.
+With its versatility and minimal parameter requirements the proposed tool has the potential for widespread application across various domains as long as distances can be defined between the data elements.
+Future research could explore several interesting directions, such as understanding the choice of metric in the implementation of dist-CP, adapting dist-CP for discrete distributions on metric spaces, analyzing dist-CP on metric space-valued time series with serial dependence, and conducting a rigorous theoretical analysis of dist-CP when combined with the seeded binary segmentation algorithm in the presence of multiple change points.